Miami: Media

 Miami has one of the largest television markets in the nation and the second largest in the state of Florida after Tampa Bay.
 Miami has several major newspapers, the main and largest newspaper being The Miami Herald.
 El Nuevo Herald is the major and largest Spanish-language newspaper.
 The Miami Herald and El Nuevo Herald are Miami's and South Florida's main, major and largest newspapers.
 The papers left their longtime home in Downtown Miami in 2013.
 The newspapers are now headquartered at the former home of U.S. Southern Command in Doral.

 Other major newspapers include Miami Today, headquartered in Brickell, Miami New Times, headquartered in Midtown, Miami SunPost, South Florida Business Journal, and The Miami Times.
 An additional Spanish-language newspaper, Diario Las Americas also serves Miami.
 Student newspapers from the local universities include the University of Miami's The Miami Hurricane, Florida International University's The Beacon, Miami-Dade College's The Metropolis, and Barry University's The Buccaneer.
+Many neighborhoods and neighboring areas have their own local newspapers, such as the Aventura News, Coral Gables Tribune, Biscayne Bay Tribune, Biscayne Times, and the Palmetto Bay News.

 A number of magazines circulate throughout the greater Miami area, including Miami Monthly, Southeast Florida's only city/regional, and Ocean Drive, a hot-spot social scene glossy.

-Miami is also the headquarters and main production city of many of the world's largest television networks, record label companies, broadcasting companies and production facilities, such as Telemundo, Univision, Univision Communications, Mega TV, Universal Music Latin Entertainment, RCTV International and Sunbeam Television.
+Miami is the headquarters and main production city of many of the world's largest television networks, record label companies, broadcasting companies and production facilities, such as Telemundo, Univision, Univision Communications, Mega TV, Universal Music Latin Entertainment, RCTV International and Sunbeam Television.
 In 2009, Univision announced plans to build a new production studio in Miami, dubbed Univision Studios.
-Univision Studios is currently headquartered in Miami, and will produce programming for all of Univision Communications' television networks.
+Univision Studios is headquartered in Miami, and will produce programming for all of Univision Communications' television networks.